archibaldmilton/Girellu/Releases/Filters/PhotorealisticFilter_v6/README.md

 # Photorealistic Filter
-This post processing filter tries to give a realistic driving experience.
-It has natural colors and simple visuals; here, you won't find a filter with extreme colorgrading.
+This post processing filter tries to give a realistic driving experience with natural colors and simple visuals; here, you won't find a filter with extreme colorgrading.

 ![](../../../src/javire/1.jpg)
 ![](../../../src/javire/2.jpg)